Are You Worried About Your Child’s Well-being?

 If you are worried about your child and doubtful of your parenting, you are not alone.
 When you first have a child, the baby looks so precious.
 Before you know it, your baby starts talking and grows into his or her own personality.
 This can be a wonderful experience to witness and yet sometimes it can be challenging as well.
 It’s hard not to internalize your child’s behaviors as something you are doing wrong, rather than seeing their challenges simply as moments in which they need support.
 But, remember that your son or daughter is trying to learn the game of life.
 This can be overwhelming for anyone, especially a child who has such limited life experiences.

 Learning to ride a bike, or learning the rules of a new teacher can all be difficult, especially when he or she may struggle internally as well.
 When your child struggles, in any way, he or she relies on your support.
 Because no one gets handed a parenting manual, it makes sense if you are not sure how to help support your child with every situation he or she faces.
 Consider taking a step back.
 Take some deep breaths and recognize that it’s okay you don’t have all the answers.
 We are all imperfect beings that sometimes need help from others.

-Since 2003, I have been helping parents connect with their children.
-When working with children and families, I want to hear everyone’s perspective, including both parents, your child’s, and his or her teachers, when appropriate.
+Therapists at MLB Therapy, PLLC want to hear everyone’s perspective, including both parents, your child’s, and his or her teachers, when appropriate.
 This helps ensure that we have an all-encompassing view of the situation.
-Depending on the age of your child, I often want to see you (parents) first.
-I would not want your child to feel uncomfortable in discussing his or her challenges.
+Depending on the age of your child, we often want to see you (parents) first to ensure your child does not feel uncomfortable in discussing his or her challenges.
 Child counseling needs to be a positive experience, somewhere that your child wants to be.